Bithe/B9A10-client-side-Bithe/README.md

    git clone https://github.com/Bithe/B9A10-client-side-Bithe.git

-Navigate to the Project Directory: cd art-scape npm install npm run dev
+Navigate to the Project Directory:
+- npm install
+- npm run dev
-Open in Browser:
+- Open in Browser:
 Open http://localhost:3000 in your web browser to see the ArtScape project in action.

 Troubleshooting